IsShems/React-native/Navigation/README.md

 # Keyboard Avoiding View Integration:
 ● Implement Keyboard Avoiding View on every page of your application.

+● Ensure that your keyboard functions correctly when interacting with text fields or other input elements.

+# One of the pages:
 ![LogIn Page](https://github.com/IsShems/React-native/blob/main/Navigation/Screenshot%202024-03-01%20145109.png)

-● Ensure that your keyboard functions correctly when interacting with text fields or other input elements.